apache/incubator-kie-kogito-examples/kogito-quarkus-examples/process-usertasks-timer-data-index-persistence-addon-quarkus/README.md

 #### Show active Hiring process instance at Kogito Management Console

+*Kogito Management Console* is the tool that enables the user to view and administrate process instances in our *Kogito application*.

-In this first guide we'll see how to user the *Management Console* to view the state of an active process instance.
+In this guide we'll see how to use the *Kogito Management Console* to view the state of the Hiring process instances.

 1. With the example built and all the *Infrastructure Services* running, let's start an instance of the *Hiring* process.
 To do so, in a Terminal just run: